wasp-lang/wasp/web/docs/tutorial/07-auth.md

 Since Wasp manages authentication, it will create [the auth related entities](../auth/entities) for you in the background.
 Nothing to do here!

-You must only add the `User` Entity to keep track of who owns which tasks.
+You must only add the `User` Entity to keep track of who owns which tasks:

 ```prisma title="schema.prisma"
 // ...